-The following are ways in which SJCBHS and the WPC Project encourages access to services and follow through:

-- All PEI provider organizations are trained in referral to crisis services, outpatient mental health treatment and PEI programs; and how to document referrals per State regulations. - WPC case managers provide warm handoffs to help clients who are referred to services participate in the services to which they are referred.
-Many clients struggle to access services; and offering transportation has enabled greater follow through.
+San Joaquin County Behavioral Health Services and the Whole Person Care program encourage access to services and follow through by training staff on how to make referrals to crisis services, outpatient mental health treatment and PEI programs; and how to document referrals per State regulations.
+Additionally, WPC case managers provide warm handoffs to help clients link to services to which they are referred.